Azure/PSRule.Rules.Azure/docs/en/rules/module.md

 Name | Synopsis | Severity
 ---- | -------- | --------
-[Azure.ACR.MinSku](Azure.ACR.MinSku.md) | ACR should use the Premium or Standard SKU for production deployments. | Important [Azure.AppConfig.SKU](Azure.AppConfig.SKU.md) | App Configuration should use a minimum size of Standard. | Important
+[Azure.ACR.MinSku](Azure.ACR.MinSku.md) | ACR should use the Premium or Standard SKU for production deployments. | Important [Azure.AKS.Version](Azure.AKS.Version.md) | AKS control plane and nodes pools should use a current stable release. | Important
+[Azure.AppConfig.SKU](Azure.AppConfig.SKU.md) | App Configuration should use a minimum size of Standard. | Important

 ### Resiliency and dependencies